Skip to content

 getConnectionInfo

-getConnectionInfo( uint32 connection_handle )
+getConnectionInfo( uint32_t connection_handle )

 Returns basic information about the high-level state of the connection.
-Returns false if the connection handle is invalid.

 Returns: dictionary